The-OAG-Development-Project/Application-Gateway/README.md

 ### Secure by default

 Implementing secure logins and session management became much more complicated within the last few years.
-Nellygateway aims to make this easier.
+OWASP Application Gateway aims to make this easier.
 Also, it implements many security hardening measures out of the box.

 ### Stateless

-Wherever possible, Nelly is stateless.
+Wherever possible, OWASP Application Gateway is stateless.
 All session information is stored within encrypted cookies on the clients.
-Stateless session management makes it a lot easier to deploy Nelly on multiple nodes.
+Stateless session management makes it a lot easier to deploy OWASP Application Gateway on multiple nodes.

 ### Configuration based

-Nelly's behavior is controlled with a central configuration file describing all routes and Oauth2 integrations.
+OWASP Application Gateway's behavior is controlled with a central configuration file describing all routes and Oauth2 integrations.
 This makes it easier to review the configuration for security issues and to debug on different environments.
 The deployment and scaling are straightforward; configure the config file's file path, and that's all you need to do.

 ## Configuration File

-Nelly is fully configured with a simple and easy to understand configuration file.
+OWASP Application Gateway is fully configured with a simple and easy to understand configuration file.
 Details are documented in the [GitHub wiki](https://github.com/gianlucafrei/nellygateway/wiki).

 ```yaml
 hostUri: http://example.com